4ubr3ypwd/youtube-mac/README.md

 Or download the `.dmg` in [releases](https://github.com/aubreypwd/youtube-mac/releases/latest) and install per usual.

-*_Note, you will have to Right-click on the YouTube to open for the first time._*
+*_Note, you will have to Right-click on the YouTube app to run for the first time, even after upgrading._*

----

 # Development